-2022-2023 Forest Hill Elementary School Increased or Improved Actions/Services
+2023-2024 Forest Hill Elementary School Increased or Improved Actions/Services

 LCAP Goal Site Actions/ Services Describe how this action/service meets the needs of your UDPS.
 How they were considered first, and (2) how these actions are effective in meeting the goals for these students.
 Describe how action/service is the most effective use of funds to meet your goals for UDPS.
 1 Action 2: ELD Teacher Credentialed teacher provides direct English Language Development instruction to all English Learners in grades kindergarten through fifth grade.
 Students receive instruction based on the English Language Development standards.
 Benchmark and CKLA materials are used to provide quality instruction.
-1 Action 3: ELD Teacher Credentialed teacher provides direct English Language Development instruction to all English Learners in grades kindergarten through fifth grade.
-Students receive instruction based on the English Language Development standards.
-Benchmark and CKLA materials are used to provide quality instruction.